jovelluna12/ecommerce-side/README.md

 [Composer](https://getcomposer.org/) <br>

-Clone this into your Local Repository and then Execute the following Command on your Terminal
+Clone this Repo into your Local Repository and then Execute the following Command on your Terminal
 ```bash
 composer install
 ```